SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-02-efficacies-dont-average.md

 it became apparent that:
 - The interim analysis of the early cohort of patients showed fantastic efficacy vs
   hospitalization: 48.3% (CL: 20.5% &ndash; 66.5%).
-- The final analysis of the full trial showed "meh" efficacy: 30.4% (CL: 1.0% &ndash;
+- The final analysis of the full cohort showed "meh" efficacy: 30.4% (CL: 1.0% &ndash;
   51.1%).

-I was opining that in order to come down from ~50% to ~30%, the second half of the trial must have been pretty miserable!
+I was opining that in order to come down from ~50% to ~30%, the second cohort of the trial must have been pretty miserable!
 Just winging it, I thought:
-- Suppose the early and late cohort are about the same size.
+- Suppose the interim and "completion" cohort are about the same size.
-- Then the efficacy of the whole trial should be about the average of the early and late cohort.
+- Then the efficacy of the whole trial should be about the average of the interim and completion cohorts.
 - So the efficacy of the late cohort must have been about 10%: (50% + 10%) / 2 = 30%.

 The point I was trying to make was that the second cohort of the trial had to be really